Odawa: Oral histories and early recorded histories

 According to Anishinaabeg tradition, and from recordings in Wiigwaasabak (birch bark scrolls), the Odawa people came from the eastern areas of North America, or Turtle Island, and from a region called Dawnland along the East Coast (where there are numerous Algonquian-language peoples).

 Directed by the miigis (luminescent) beings, the Anishinaabe peoples moved inland along the Saint Lawrence River.
 At the "Third Stopping Place" near what is now Detroit, Michigan, the southern group of Anishinaabeg divided into three groups, the Ojibwe, Odawa, and Potawatomi.

 There is archaeological evidence that the Saugeen complex people, a Hopewell-influenced group who were located on the Bruce Peninsula during the Middle Woodland period, may have evolved into the Odawa people.
-The Hopewell tradition was a widely extended trading network operating from about 200BCE to 500 CE.
+The Hopewell tradition was a widely extended trading network operating from about 200 BCE to 500 CE.
 Some of these peoples constructed earthwork mounds for burials, a practice that ended about 250 CE.
 The Saugeen mounds have not been excavated.